-Charts 4A and 4B are similar to Charts 3A and 3B, but show cumulative numbers of deaths since week 13.
-For most of the period shown the cumulative number of excess deaths was higher than for the other two measures.
-However, the cumulative number of deaths where COVID-19 was mentioned on the death certificate is now higher than cumulative excess deaths.
-This is a consequence of excess deaths being lower than mentions of COVID-19 on the death certificate in recent weeks.
+Chart 5 is similar to Chart 4, but shows cumulative numbers of deaths since week 10 of 2020.
+For most of the period shown, the cumulative number of excess deaths was higher than both the cumulative number of deaths where COVID-19 was mentioned on the death certificate, and the cumulative number of deaths within 28 days of a positive test.
+However, cumulative excess deaths are now lower than both of those measures - a consequence of weekly excess deaths being lower than the other measures in recent weeks.